 1. Analyze Your Training Split

 The first thing you want to do is identify if there are any issues with your training split.

-The main issue will be whether or not muscles surrounding your shoulder are stiff and tight from a prior workout, which prevents you from getting into the correct squatting position.
+The main issue will be whether or not the muscles surrounding your shoulder are stiff and tight from a prior workout, which prevents you from getting into the correct squatting position.

 The muscles in your shoulder, both your stabilizers and prime movers, will rely on you having a certain level of mobility to safely put the barbell on your back.
 This is especially the case in a low-bar squatting position.